Note: this article was first printed in The Phnom Penh Post on Wed, 25 May 2011.

 For their part, the judges and prosecutors at the KRT have more influence than anyone on the fate of the court, and the legitimacy of the legacy it leaves behind.
 While Case 003 is the centre of the current controversy, a failure to reconcile their differences in a civil way will jeopardise the work of thousands of people in getting the court this far, and let down millions who learned through Reach Sambath that the courts were Cambodia’s chance to bring justice to the men and women killed so many of her people.

-This column was first appeared in The Phnom Penh Post’s LIFT publication on Wednesday, 25 May 2011.
+This article was first printed in The Phnom Penh Post on Wed, 25 May 2011.